sdsou/PSSD-Project/README.md

 -       **Creating/Using or Integrating a Database in Python.** We will have to have a database integrated in Python to store our data and information.
 This is something new and will be an expansion on our intermediate/elementary Python skills.
 -       **Creating an API.**

-Implementation Plan: this will probably be pretty vague initially.
+3. **Implementation Plan:** this will probably be pretty vague initially.
 Perhaps at this early juncture you will have identified a library or a framework that you think will be useful for your project.
 If you don't have any idea how you will implement your project, provide a rough plan for how you will determine this information.

-Project schedule: You have 8 weeks (roughly) to finish the project.
-Sketch out a rough schedule for completing the project.
-Depending on your project, you may be able to do this in great specificity or you may only be able to give a broad outline.
-Additionally, longer projects come with increased uncertainty, and this schedule will likely need to be refined along the way.

-Collaboration plan: How do you plan to collaborate with your teammates on this project?
-Will you split tasks up, complete them independently, and then integrate?
-Will you pair program the entire thing?
-Make sure to articulate your plan for successfully working together as a team.
-This might also include information about any software development methodologies you plan to use (e.g. agile development).
-Make sure to make clear why you are choosing this particular organizational structure
+4. **Project schedule**

+**Week 1:** Create an agenda and set goals for what our project will accomplish and how we are going to meet a need.
+Share our ideas with others and solicit feedback.

+**Week 2:** Start coding by writing Pseudo-code and then translating it into Python Code.
+The pseudo-code will also help us with writing our comments so that other people can understand it clearly without us having to explain it.
+Receive initial feedback from Professor Li on our code and make improvements as suggested/needed.

+**Week 3:** Continue writing the code and test it.
+Prepare for Mid-Project Presentation, and be able to explain the code well.
+At this point we should have attempted scraping job-sites and have decided on how the code is going to scrape the job sites for keywords.

+**Week 4:** Present Mid-Project Presentation to class.
+At this point we would like to check that multiple can use our project without the code resetting each time someone logs in to update their information.
+Start brainstorming ideas for our project website, and how we can add this experience to our professional portfolio.

+**Week 5:** Check the code and create new code if needed to make sure that it can email the jobs found to different emails and that it works for various users.
+Continue agile development and solicit more feedback from others on what they think could be better.
+Write-up the documents needed for other people to be able to understand what the code does and what it is used for.

+**Week 6:** Launch our project website and check user functionality.
+Include Big Idea/Goal/Why did we do this?, User instructions/README, Implementation information, Results, Project evolution/narrative, and give credit where credit is due.
+Use agile development to continue improving it.

+**Week 7:** Work on feedback from other users and improve the website and code as needed/suggested.
+Work on our pitch and be able to articulate what our project does and how we achieved our goals and what we learned.

+**Week 8:** Wrap-up any necessary items and be prepared to present on what we accomplish.
+Do run-throughs of our presentation and make sure our project website is up to date.
+Submit the final code.

+5. **Collaboration plan:**

 - Meeting using video calls & messaging over Slack
+- We will work successfully as a team by keeping respectful and timely communication
+- Shoaib will manage the master code, but we intend on having a flat-structure where everyone is expected to contribute equally
 - Agile development, working independently but working together to troubleshoot issues & then integrate
-- Split them up as tasks & then integrate it
+- Split up tasks & then integrate them into mastercode
 - We will be pair programming by showing each other the steps & understanding our issues and being able to fix them

 6. **Risks:**
 This project when done correctly will be a huge success and has a practical use that can be really helpful for a lot of Babson students as they navigate the internship/job hunt process.
 Potential risk that we need to mitigate are: